-- Abrasive tools such as grinders, sanders, and cut-off tools generate dust and abrasive materials which can be harmful to human lungs and respiratory system. - Some materials such as adhesives and tar contain chemicals whose vapors could cause serious injury with prolonged exposure.

-- Always wear MSHA/NIOSH approved, properly fitting face mask or respirator when using such tools.
-Read all instructions and be sure that your respirator mask will protect you. - Always work in a clean, dry, well ventilated area. - Never directly inhale the compressed air produced by a compressor.
-It is not suitable for breathing purposes. - Be certain to read all labels when you are spraying paints or toxic materials, and follow the safety instructions.
+- Abrasive tools such as grinders, sanders and cut-off tools generate dust and abrasive materials which can be harmful to human lungs and respiratory system. - Some materials such as adhesives and tar contain chemicals whose vapors could cause respiratory damage.
+Read all instructions to be sure that your respirator mask will protect you. - Always work in a clean, dry, well-ventilated area. - Never directly inhale compressed air produced by a compressor.
+It is not suitable for breathing purposes. - Be certain to read all labels and follow the safety instructions when you are spraying paints or toxic materials.

-Hazard Warnings (cont'd) Risk of Injury
+Hazard Warnings (cont'd) RISK OF INJURY

-- Tools left unattended, or with the air hose attached can be activated by unauthorized persons leading to their injury and/or injury to others. - Air tools can propel fasteners or other materials throughout the work area. - A wrench or key that is left attached to a rotating part of the tool increases the risk of personal injury. - Using inflator nozzles for duster applications can cause serious injury. - Air tools can become activated by accident during maintenance or tool changes. - Air tools can cause the work-piece to move upon contact leading to injury. - Loss of control of the tool can lead to injury to self or others. - Poor quality, improper, or damaged tools such as grinding wheels, chisels, sockets, drills, nailers, staplers, etc., can fly apart during operation, propelling particles throughout the work area causing serious injury. - Fasteners could ricochet or be propelled causing serious injury or property damage. - Improperly maintained tools and accessories can cause serious injury. - There is a risk of bursting if the tool is damaged. - The compressor unit starts automatically.
+- Tools left unattended or with the air hose attached can be activated by unauthorized persons leading to their injury and/or injury to others. - Air tools can propel fasteners or other materials throughout the work area. - A wrench or key that is left attached to a rotating part of the tool increases the risk of personal injury. - Using inflator nozzles for duster applications can cause serious injury. - Air tools can become activated by accident during maintenance or tool changes. - Air tools can cause the work piece to move upon contact leading to injury. - Loss of control of the tool can lead to injury and/or injury to others. - Poor quality, improper or damaged tools such as grinding wheels, chisels, sockets, drills. nailers, staples, etc., can fly apart during operation, propelling particles throughout the work area causing serious injury. - Fasteners could ricochet or be propelled causing serious injury or property damage. - Improperly maintained tools and accessories can cause serious injury. - There is a risk of bursting if the tool is damaged. - The compressor unit starts automatically.
 Serious injury could occur from contact with moving parts.

-Hazard Warnings (cont'd) Risk of Injury (cont'd)
+Hazard Warnings (cont'd) RISK OF INJURY (cont'd)

-- Remove air hose when tool is not in use and store tool in secure location away from reach of children and or untrained users. - Use only parts, fasteners, and accessories recommended by the manufacturer. - Keep work area clean and free of clutter.
-Keep children and others away from work area during operation of the tool. - Keep work area well lit. - Remove adjusting keys and wrenches before turning the tool on. - DO NOT use inflator nozzles for duster applications. - Remove air hose to lubricate or add grinding attachments, sanding discs, drills, etc. to the tool. - Never carry the tool by the hose. - Avoid unintentional starting. - Repair servicing should be done only by an authorized service representative. - Use clamps or other devices to prevent movement. - Never operate tool while under the influence of drugs or alcohol. - Don't overreach.
-Keep proper footing and balance of all times. - Keep handles dry, clean and free from oil and grease. - Stay alert.
+- Remove air hose when tool is not in use and store tool in secure location away from reach of children and/or untrained users. - Use only parts, fasteners and accessories recommended by the manufacturer. - Keep work area clean and free of clutter.
+Keep children and others away from area during operation of the tool. - Keep work area well lit. - Remove adjusting keys and wrenches before turning the tool on. - DO NOT use inflator nozzles for duster applications. - Remove air hose to lubricate or add grinding attachments, sanding discs, drills, etc. - Never carry the tool by the hose. - · Avoid unintentional starting. - Repair servicing should be done only by an authorized service representative. - Never operate tool while under the influence of drugs or alcohol. - Don't overreach.
+Keep proper footing and balance at all times. - Keep handles dry, clean and free from oil and grease. - Stay alert.
 Watch what you are doing.
 Use common sense.
-Do not operate tool when you are tired. - Always use tool attachments rated for the speed of the power tool. - Never use tools which have been dropped, impacted or damaged by use.
+Do not operate tool when you are tired. - Never use tools which have been dropped, impacted or damaged.

-Hazard Warnings (cont'd) Risk of Injury (cont'd)
+Hazard Warnings (cont'd) RISK OF INJURY (cont'd)